-Before you even decide which master data management (MDM) aspects and processes you need, you must start with focusing on something completely different than your data: Your business.
+Before you even decide which master data management aspects and processes you need, you must start with focusing on something completely different than your data: Your business.
 What is your overall business vision?
 What is it that you specifically need to solve to fulfill that vision?
 In the beginning, I bet the answers to these questions won’t come down to “improving our data quality” or “create better workflows around our product on-boarding processes.”

 But once you start drilling into your business vision and its components, you’ll probably find that processes around data quality and data workflows do in fact support your greater vision.
 But it’s a question of translating IT challenges into broader business problems, such as the challenge of creating a frictionless customer journey or how to empower your employees with the insights that they need.

-2. Identify which domain supports the first step toward your business vision
+Step 2.
+Identify which domain supports the first step toward your business vision

 Let's be honest.
-You cannot expect MDM to magically solve all your business issues overnight.
-The vast majority of successful multidomain MDM implementations are done with step-by-step approaches, where you gradually expand your solution from one to more data domains – e.g. your product data domain, supplier data domain or customer data domain - and build on the experiences from the first domain(s).
+You cannot expect master data management to magically solve all your business issues overnight.
+The vast majority of successful multidomain master data management implementations are done with step-by-step approaches, where you gradually expand your solution from one to more data domains – e.g. your product data domain, supplier data domain or customer data domain - and build on the experiences from the first domain(s).
 Step two is about zooming in on the areas of your business that will benefit most from better data quality and data processes and focussing on that.
 Is your vision to compete the 'fastest with new products'?
 Then your product data may be the place to start.
 Or is it 'providing the best customer experience'?
 Then you probably need to focus on customer data.
 Again, concentrate on what can be expected to bring you the greatest business value.
 And, remember, it is not necessarily the area that is the easiest or most obvious to fix.

-3. Create the foundation for master data management ROI
+Step 3.
+Create the foundation for master data management ROI

 One of the challenges of master data management and other data investments is that it can be hard to prove its business value in tangible quantities.
 But today, every ambitious enterprise wants to measure and analyze the Return on Investment (ROI) of every single investment.
-That’s why you need to pick your MDM-related Key Performance Indicators (KPIs) in the very inaugural phase of implementing master data management, so that you have a starting point to compare to later in the implementation.
+That’s why you need to pick your master data management-related Key Performance Indicators (KPIs) in the very inaugural phase of implementing master data management, so that you have a starting point to compare to later in the implementation.

 - Customer service satisfaction